kartoza/docker-geosafe/deployment/ansible/README.md

 Create a new `all.yml` file and put it on `/deployment/ansible/development/group_vars/all.yml`.
 Copy the content from [all.sample.yml](development/group_vars/all.sample.yml) as a baseline.

+Edit `ogc_backend` and `use_geosafe` according to your wishes about QGIS vs GeoServer and if you want GeoSAFE.
+Note if you want GeoSAFE, QGIS is compulsory.

-Follow step 2 to 7 of [GeoNode with QGIS Server Backend and GeoSAFE](#geonode-with-qgis-server-backend-and-geosafe)
+Step 2 to 5 is the same in [GeoNode with GeoServer backend](#geonode-with-geoserver-backend)

+For step 6, also modify GEONODE_BASE_URL with the same value as SITEURL.

+Skip step 7 if you use QGIS

 8. Run your ansible setup

-Follow the step from [GeoNode with QGIS Server Backend and GeoSAFE](#geonode-with-qgis-server-backend-and-geosafe), but instead of executing
+Follow the step 8 from [GeoNode with QGIS Server Backend and GeoSAFE](#geonode-with-qgis-server-backend-and-geosafe), but instead of executing

 ```